tangsiwei0831/tangsiwei0831.github.io/_life/2025-toronto-restaurants.md

 [Cheffry's Bistro](https://cheffrysbistro.com/): 4.8/5.
 Indian style cuisine, I like butter chicken poutine and pasta.
 The source is yammy.
 Worth to try!

+[China Impression Kitchen 馋苑小厨](https://chinaimpression.ca/): 4.7/5.
+If you go there, try their spicy food and their olive-vegentable fried rice, that is best!

 [Chiptole](https://www.chipotle.ca/): 4.5/5.
 I don't know, bro.
 Everytime I walked passed by this restaurant, it always smell so good.

 [Congee Queen](https://www.congeequeen.com/): 3.7/5.
 Ok food, various types of dishes, can have a try if walk by Eaton centre.